metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Push small commits that solve or improve single or specific problem, to reduce merge conflicts and to be able to do `git revert` for specific stuff.

-Do not wait too much to push large commits which are not clear enough in terms of what issue is supposed to be resolved or which component was improved.
+Do not wait too much to push large commits which are then not clear enough in terms of what issue is supposed to be resolved or which component was improved.

-If you see something unrelated that could be resolved, put TODO commont, don't fix it.\
+If you see something unrelated that could be resolved, put `TODO` comment, don't fix it.\
-Then once you commit open todo-tree to review what to do next.
+Then once you commit, open `todo-tree` to review what to do next.

-**Avoid making huge changes to existing code** without first discussing the matter, new code and additions is not problem though.
+**Please avoid making huge changes to existing code** without first attaching valid reasons, new code and additions is not problem though.

 ## Portability and other systems

-At the moment the focus is on Windows Firewall, if you want to port code to other firewalls go ahead.
+At the moment the focus is on Windows Firewall, if you want to extend code base to other firewalls go ahead, it surely won't be easy!

-If you decide to port code it is mandatory that these code changes are done on separate branch.
+If you decide to do so it is mandatory that these code additions are done on separate branch, which should then be regularly maintained for any changes on master branch, up until you are done.

 The plan is to expand this project to manage [nftables][nftables] firewall on linux and other systems.

 ## Making new scripts or modules

 Inside `Templates` folder there are few template scripts as a starting point.\
-Copy them to target location, update starting code and you're ready to start writing.
+Copy them to target location, update starting code and you're ready to start working.

 These templates are fully aligned to rule design, code and formatting style of this project.